botify-hq/developers-docs/api_docs/markdowns/api/usage/url-fetching.md

 # URL Fetching

-Botify API allows you to get in information collected by Botify on analysed URLs. **Full list of requestable fields** can be found in [[Urls Datamodel;urls-datamodel]].
+Botify API allows you to get in information collected by Botify on analysed URLs. **Full list of requestable fields** can be found in [[URLs Datamodel;urls-datamodel]].

 ## Endpoint